haskell-works/tasty-discover/README.md

 All contributions welcome!
 The continuous integration suite is pretty comprehensive, so just get hacking and add a test case - there are *plenty* of examples, so this should be simple - and I'll get to review your change ASAP.

+Please follow the guidelines in [CODING_STYLE.md](CODING_STYLE.md) for consistent code formatting and patterns.

+For AI assistants and detailed development guidelines, see [AI_GUIDELINES.md](AI_GUIDELINES.md).

 # Frequently Asked Questions